-The Edenfield Neighbourhood Plan 2021-2036 sets out a vision and objectives for the future of Edenfield.
-It has been prepared by ECNF and informed by the consultations detailed in the Plan.
+This is the submission draft of the Edenfield Neighbourhood Plan 2021-2036 which sets out a vision and objectives for the future of Edenfield.
+It has been prepared by ECNF informed by the consultations detailed in the Plan.

 It is a requirement of the Neighbourhood Planning regulations that Neighbourhood Plans should conform with the strategic local policies.
 The latest strategic policies of Rossendale Borough Council (RBC) are contained in the Rossendale Local Plan 2019-2036 which was adopted by the Council in December 2021.
+ECNF are confident that the Edenfield Neighbourhood Plan conforms with the strategic policies of the Rossendale Local Plan.